LightningFF/lightning/README.md

 end
 ```
 * Check feature availability for account: `Lightning::Feature.enabled_for?(user, 'homepage_v2')`
+* To manage feature flags through the UI, add the following to your applications routes.rb file where `"lightning"` can be any route you define:`mount Lightning::Engine => "/lightning"`

 ## Functionality
 * Easy-to-use UI that allows creating, modifying, and deleting features and permissioning accounts to those features